Does Intellia Therapeutics (NTLA) Pay a Dividend? (2026)

 No. Intellia Therapeutics does not pay a dividend.
 As an unprofitable, pre-commercial biotech, the company directs all of its capital toward clinical development and operations rather than returning cash to shareholders.
 Investors seeking dividend income would need to look elsewhere in the healthcare or broader market, as any return from NTLA would have to come from share-price appreciation.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with NTLA's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with NTLA's investor relations page or your broker before acting on them.